itsneufox/tapi/CONTRIBUTING.md

    ```bash
    npm run dev
    ```
-   This builds and creates a global symlink so you can test `pawnctl` commands locally.
+   This builds and creates a global symlink so you can test `tapi` commands locally.

 5. **Run tests:**
    ```bash